AnoNet: Architecture

 Since running fiber to distant hosts is prohibitively costly for the volunteer nature of such a network, the network uses off-the-shelf VPN software for both router to router, and router to user links.
 This offers other advantages as well, such as invulnerability to external eavesdropping and the lack of need for unusual software which might give notice to those interested in who is participating.

 To avoid addressing conflict with the internet itself, anoNet initially used the IP range 1.0.0.0/8.
 This was to avoid conflicting with internal networks such as 10.0.0.0/8, 172.16.0.0/12 and 192.168.0.0/16, as well as assigned Internet ranges.
 In January 2010 IANA allocated 1.0.0.0/8 to APNIC.
 In March 2017 anoNet changed the network to use the 21.0.0.0/8 subnetwork, which is assigned to the United States Department of Defense but is not currently in use on the internet.

 The network itself is not arranged in any regular, repeating pattern of routers, although redundant (>1) links are desired.
 This serves to make it more decentralized, reduces choke points, and the use of BGP allows for redundancy.

 Suitable VPN choices are available, if not numerous.
 Any robust IPsec package is acceptable, such as FreeS/WAN or Greenbow.
 Non-IPsec solutions also exist, such as OpenVPN and SSH tunneling.
 There is no requirement for a homogeneous network; each link could in fact use a different VPN daemon.

-Goals

-One of the primary goals of anoNet is to protect its participants' rights of speech and expression, especially those that have come under attack of late.
-Some examples of what might be protected by anoNet include: